 Spanish citizens all have an identity card known as a Documento Nacional de Identidad (DNI), and the overwhelming majority carry it on them at all times.
-The card is most often used when making credit card purchases, but almost any activity that requires proof of identity will see them present their DNI.
+The card was once most often used when making credit card purchases, but almost any activity that requires proof of identity will see them present their DNI.

-This leaves foreigners (especially British citizens) in the curious position of not understanding Spanish and EU law.
+This leaves foreigners (especially British citizens) in the curious position of not understanding Spanish, UK and EU law.
 If the Policia National or Guardia Civil stop you and demand identity many of us become frustrated when the authorities will not accept our excuse that it is not compulsory to carry our passport or Id card.

 In fact under Spanish law we are wrong.
 Everyone in Spain must carry government issued ID at all times, regardless of whether we are Spanish, an EU national, or a foreigner living or holidaying in the country.
 The specific law is Article 4 of Organic Law 4/2000 which states in unambiguous terms that foreign nationals in Spain must carry identity documents issued by the country of citizenship.
 The operative word is ‘carry’ – not to be confused with keep at home.